vasi/bootstrappable-distros/README.md

 * Ability to cross-build onto a new architecture
 * A tiny, human-auditable seed

-For my purposes, I'm considering as "bootstrappable" any distro D that can be built from another build-distro B, without downloading D's binary packages.
+For my purposes, I'm considering as "bootstrappable" any distro (the "target-distro") that can be built from a different "build-distro", without downloading the target-distro's binary packages.

 Requirements:

-* I must be able to start by running a totally foreign build-distro, not a different version/architecture of the same distro D.
+* I must be able to start by running a totally foreign build-distro, not a different version/architecture of the same target-distro.
 * All software from the new distro must be built locally.
-No downloading of ISOs, or binary packages for distro D, the way debootstrap or pacstrap work.
+No downloading of ISOs, or binary packages for the target-distro, the way debootstrap or pacstrap work.
-* I should end up running a full distro D, on eg: a real computer or virtual machine.
+* I should end up running a full target-distro, on a real computer or virtual machine.
 Not a chroot or container.
-* The final system should feel like a normal setup of distro D, able to run D's package manager and other tooling.
+* The final system should feel like a normal setup of the target-distro, able to run its package manager and other tooling.
 It should not feel like some sort of franken-distro, with remnants of the build-distro scattered about.
+* The target-distro should be self-hosting, able to build a new version of itself.
+Limited, embedded distros like Android are not the sort of thing I'm looking for.

 Limits I allow: